Otter Rock: a marine reserve and scientific playground

 Devil's Punchbowl, one of the terrestrial borders of Otter Rock Marine Reserve.

 Less than 50 feet beneath the ocean waves crashing on Beverly Beach State Park lies an idyllic underwater world.
 Imagine large kelp forests concealing hungry seals on the hunt, sand dollars resting on the sandy bottom, and rocky shelves providing refuge for sea anemones, urchins, and rockfish.
-Well, this ecosystem exists – welcome to Oregon’s Otter Rock Marine Reserve!
+Well, this ecosystem exists – welcome to Otter Rock, Oregon’s first Marine Reserve.

-Oregon’s Marine Reserve Program was established in 2008 based on Executive Order 08-07 from Gov. Kulongoski.
-It required Oregon to designate a handful of marine reserves within coastal waters.
-The program’s intent is to “conserve marine habitats and biodiversity, provide a framework for scientific research and effectiveness monitoring, and avoid significant adverse social and economic impacts on ocean users and coastal communities.”
-So, in 2009, Oregon legislators created one of the first marine reserves at Otter Rock.
+Oregon’s Marine Reserve Program was established in 2008 to “conserve marine habitats and biodiversity, provide a framework for scientific research and effectiveness monitoring, and avoid significant adverse social and economic impacts on ocean users and coastal communities.”
+So, in 2009, Oregon legislators created Otter Rock.

 Otter Rock is the smallest of Oregon’s five marine reserves at just over 1.2 square miles and the area from Cape Foulweather to Otter Rock hosts one of the largest kelp forests in Oregon’s nearshore.
 It also contains impressive rock formations that conceal copper and quillback rockfish, as well as sandy intertidal habitats full of mussels, clams, and Dungeness crab.
 Overall, this reserve contains a wide array of ecosystems for such a small area, which is why the Oregon Department of Fish and Wildlife (ODFW) – the managers of the program – use it as a training ground for scientists and new nearshore monitoring methods.

-Last year, scientists from Oregon State University (OSU) conducted a 10 year review of the program, and overall, found that it’s serving the intended purpose, but it needs more time and more funding to maximize its effectiveness.
-This year, a bipartisan group of Oregon legislators introduced House Bill 2903 , which would allocate an additional $800,000 biannually, as well as establish an adaptive management plan for the reserves.
+In 2022, scientists from Oregon State University (OSU) conducted a 10 year review of the program, and overall, found that it’s serving the intended purpose, but it needs more funding and more engagement to maximize its effectiveness.
+This year, a bipartisan group of Oregon legislators introduced House Bill 4132 , which would allocate over $1,000,000 biannually, as well as establish an adaptive management plan for the reserves.
 Legislators drafted this bill based largely on recommendations from OSU and a close group of Oregon ocean policy experts.
-All in all, this bill would be a big step toward optimizing the Marine Reserve Program and better supporting the amazing ocean ecosystems it serves, and it should be passed.
+All in all, this bill would be a big step towards optimizing the Marine Reserve Program and better supporting the amazing ocean ecosystems it serves, and it should be passed.

 Topics